Saul Bellow (1915-2005)

 Pinsker, Sanford.
 "Meditations Interruptus: Saul Bellow's Ambivalent Novel of Ideas."
 Studies in American Jewish Literature 4, 2 (Winter 1978) pp 22-32 [jstor].

 web sites and media

-Obituary for Saul Bellow from the UK Guardian: "With his death, Saul Bellow has joined the pantheon of writers whose greatness rests not on vogue but on what they say about being human."
+Obituary for Saul Bellow, 6 April 2005.
+"With his death, Saul Bellow has joined the pantheon of writers whose greatness rests not on vogue but on what they say about being human."
+UK Guardian.